 What Additional Features Are Important When Looking To Buy A Fireplace Ash Bucket

-One of the most important features of bucket is going to be whether or not it comes with a raised bottom.
+One of the most important features of a bucket is going to be whether or not it comes with a raised bottom.
 When placing any hot embers or ashes that are not completely cooled, you don’t want to risk your bucket bottom transferring heat to your carpet, tile, or wood floors.
 Unfortunately, you will never know if there is enough heat to damage your flooring until after the fact.

 Even if you don’t see or smell anything unusual or it doesn’t ignite, it could still burn your wood floor or leave scorch marks that are very hard to remove on your flooring.
 If your floor is carpet, then you have a higher risk of igniting and possibly causing a fire.
 Here are some suggestions to look for when considering purchasing a new bucket with a raised bottom: